DocSpring/rails_docker_example/README.md

 The base image for the assets build.
 The first build will use `demoapp/base:latest` as the base image (a clean slate), and the following builds will use the first build as the base image.

-##### `demoapp/app:latest-assets-build`

-The most recent assets build.
-We copy in the assets and Sprockets cache from this build before running `rake assets:precompile`.
-This way, we can take advantage of Docker's layer caching while also using the latest assets cache.

-##### `demoapp/app:current-webpack-build` and `:current-assets-build`
+##### `demoapp/app:latest-webpack-build` and `:latest-assets-build`

- The build that is currently in progress.
+ The most recent builds.
 We run `docker build` multiple times, targeting different stages in `Dockerfile.app`.
-After compiling webpack, we save the build environment in the `latest-webpack-build` tag.
-And after compiling assets, we save it as the `latest-assets-build` tag.
- We don't need any of these files in production, so the final build runs some commands to clean up the image and remove unnecessary files, then squashes everything into a single layer.
+If you chang a lot of gems or npm packages, you can update the base images to point to these tags: `docker tag demoapp/app:latest-assets-build demoapp/app:base-assets-build`
+Next time you change the Gemfile, you won't have to install as many gems.
+But don't update this too often, because most of the time you'll be using Docker's cached layers.

 ##### `demoapp/app:current`